Good Kisser: Release and reception

 In most countries, except for the United Kingdom, "Good Kisser" was issued as a single, by RCA Records on May 5, 2014.
-RCA will issue the single in the UK on June 15.
+RCA issued the single in the UK on June 15.
 It was Usher's first solo release since his song, "Scream" (2012).
 Two teasers of the song and video had been released previously, one on April 29, and another one on May 2.
 The track was sent to Urban adult contemporary radio stations in the United States on May 12, where on that same day, he also made a performance debut of the song on The Voice.

 On the week that was issued May 24, 2014, "Good Kisser" landed a hot shot debut on the US Billboard Hot 100 at number 70, and on the Hot R&B/Hip-Hop Songs chart at number 18.
 It also made a debut on the Rhythmic Songs chart at number 32.
 The track was downloaded more than 29,000 times and got 13 million radio plays on the week ending May 11.
 While dropping to number 73 on the Hot 100 and number 20 on the Hot R&B/Hip-Hop Songs chart the next week, it had also made a new peak on the Rhythmic Songs chart of the twenty-fourth place.
 After a few weeks, the song reached number 65 on the Hot 100 issue dated June 28.
 In Europe, the song debuted at number 70 on the Belgian Flanders Ultratip chart, number 27 on the Flanders Urban chart, and number 133 in France.
 It made its start at number 44 and number seven on the ARIA pop and urban charts respectively, both official record chart of the Oceania country of Australia.
 In Asia, it debuted at number 36 on the South Korean International chart, with sales of 329,520.

 Reviews for "Good Kisser" have been mixed.
 Rolling Stone writer Jon Dolan, giving it a 2.5 out of 5 star, called it a "half-mast funk-soul jam", say that it was "like watching a guy rev his engine for five minutes and never leave the driveway".
 In July 2014, Billboard listed "Good Kisser" as one of the "10 Best Songs of 2014 (so far)" saying that the song "simmers without boiling but leaves listeners fully satisfied".

 Music video

 "Good Kisser"'s accompanying music video, directed by Christopher Sims, was released on May 5, the same day of the release of the single.
 An official behind-the-scenes video came out on May 14.
 The video shows Usher dancing and drumming shirtless, and features model Felicia Fo Porter.
 USA Today's Patrick Ryan described the video as "Pharrell's "Marilyn Monroe" video, only with fewer Smokey the Bear hats".
-As of April 2021 the video has over 50 million views.
+As of May 2024 the video has over 65 million views.